Manchester United cancel training following coronavirus advice | Goal.com

 At present the first-team squad have been given an additional three days off, having being due back in on Tuesday, in light of the evolving situation and they have all been given individual programmes to work on from home.

-Last week the Premier League announced that all games had been postponed until at least April 4 and all Uefa competitions set to be held this week were also delayed as footballing bodies work on a plan as what to do with the remaining fixtures this season.
-Uefa will hold a meeting on Tuesday (today) to come up with a plan where it is expected EURO 2020 will be pushed back for a year.
+Last week the Premier League announced that all games had been postponed until at least April 4 and all UEFA competitions set to be held this week were also delayed as footballing bodies work on a plan as what to do with the remaining fixtures this season.
+UEFA will hold a meeting on Tuesday to come up with a plan where it is expected Euro 2020 will be pushed back for a year.

 At the current time the Premier League plan for the season to be finished at some point but there will be further meetings to discuss if, how and when this would be possible.